-In this post, we will show you the steps to take in order to become an EC Council certified Ethical Hacker.
+This post will show you the steps to take to become an EC Council-certified Ethical Hacker.

-In today's digital landscape, cybersecurity has become a paramount concern.
-With the increasing number of cyber threats and attacks, organizations are seeking skilled professionals to identify vulnerabilities in their systems and protect them from potential breaches.
+In today’s digital landscape, cybersecurity has become a paramount concern.
+With increasing cyber threats and attacks, organizations seek skilled professionals to identify and protect their systems’ vulnerabilities from potential breaches.

 Table of Contents